Advanced Postdoctoral Dental Education and Residency Programs

 Our robust clinical training programs offer residents the opportunity to gain practical experience in a group practice environment providing oral health care to a diverse body of patients.
 Residents working alongside teams of highly trained general and specialist dentists, hygienists and assistants, and other healthcare professionals.
 Residents also have the opportunity to participate in rotations, public and community health-related activities and additional supplemental, advanced clinical experiences developed by the programs.
 At the conclusion of training, residents are prepared for careers in specialty practice, as well as advanced general dentistry, research, and education.

 The Postdoctoral Dental Education and Residency Training Programs at the Eastman Institute for Oral Health are accredited by the Commission on Dental Accreditation and have been granted the accreditation status of approval without reporting requirements.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at 312-440-4653, 211 East Chicago Avenue, Chicago, IL 60611 or www.ada.org.

-Our GME Residency Programs are designed for dentists who obtained their dental degree from a dental school in either the United States and/or Canada that is accredited by the American Dental Association’s (ADA) Commission on Dental Accreditation (CODA).
+Our Graduate Medical Education(GME) Residency Programs are designed for dentists who obtained their dental degree from a dental school in either the United States or Canada that is accredited by the American Dental Association (ADA) Commission on Dental Accreditation (CODA).
 GME residents receive a stipend (annual salary) and are eligible for employee benefits.

-These programs are designed for dentists who obtained their dental degree outside the United States from a non-accredited American Dental Association’s (ADA) Commission on Dental Accreditation (CODA) dental school.
+These residency programs are designed for dentists who obtained their dental degree outside the United States from a non-accredited American Dental Association (ADA) Commission on Dental Accreditation (CODA) dental school.

 Correspondence regarding application and admission procedures should be directed to: